folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 ### Creating circulation rules

 Add your circulation rules to the Circulation rules editor.
-The editor contains responsive features to help write the rules.
-For example, typing a criteria letter displays the options for the criteria value, which you can select from the drop-down list that appears.
+The editor contains responsive features that help you write the rules.
+For example, when you type a criteria letter, the Circulation rules editor facilitates your selection of the criteria value by displaying a drop-down list of the possible values for that criteria.
 Click **Save** once you have completed adding your circulation rules.

 #### Circulation rule tips